The Tall T

 The Tall T is a 1957 American Western film directed by Budd Boetticher and starring Randolph Scott, Richard Boone, and Maureen O'Sullivan.
 Adapted by Burt Kennedy from the 1955 short story "The Captives" by Elmore Leonard, the film is about an independent former ranch foreman who is kidnapped along with an heiress, who is being held for ransom by three ruthless outlaws.
-In 2000, The Tall T was selected for the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."
+In 2000, The Tall T was selected for preservation in the United States National Film Registry by the Library of Congress, being deemed "culturally, historically, or aesthetically significant."

 Plot

 Passing a stagecoach way station on his journey into town, Pat Brennan agrees to return with some store-bought candy for the friendly station manager's young son.
 At a ranch where he once worked, Brennan tries to buy a bull, but is talked into riding one.
 If he wins, he gets the bull.
 If he loses he has to give up his horse.
 Brennan loses, and is forced to walk home, carrying his saddle.

 He manages to get a lift from stagecoach driver Rintoon, an acquaintance of Brennan's from town, who has been hired specially to transport the newlyweds Willard and Doretta Mims.
 Doretta is a plain woman, but the daughter of a rich copper mine owner.
 It tickles Brennan, who tells Rintoon this is the first time he's ever been on a honeymoon.

 When they stop at the way-station, they are mistaken for the regular stage by three outlaws, Chink, Billy Jack, and their leader, Frank Usher, who have already killed the station manager and his son.
 Rintoon goes for his shotgun, only to be killed by gun-happy Chink.

 Terrified of sharing the same fate, Willard suggests to the outlaws that ransoming his wife would be far more profitable than robbing the stage.
 Frank likes the idea.
 He also immediately recognises, and is disgusted by, the groom's clear lack of devotion to his bride.

 The outlaw leader takes a liking to Brennan, later telling him that under different circumstances the two of them might have been friends.
 After ordering Billy Jack to ride along with Willard and deliver a ransom note demanding $50,000 to Doretta's father, Frank takes the woman and Brennan to a remote hideout.
 Willard returns, saying his father-in-law has agreed and is gathering the money.
 Willard is told he is no longer needed and can leave.
 A coward, he does not even bother to say goodbye to his new wife, which deepens Frank's disgust for him.
 As Willard begins to ride off, Chink ruthlessly shoots him down.